pytest-dev/pyfakefs/docs/troubleshooting.rst

 ``pyfakefs`` does not support nested faked file systems.
 Instead, it uses reference counting on the single fake filesystem instance.
 That means, if you are trying to create a fake filesystem inside a fake filesystem, only the reference count will increase, and any arguments you may pass to the patcher or fixture are ignored.
+In this case (e.g. if passing custom arguments to a nested invocation), a warning is issued py ``pyfakefs``.
 Likewise, if you leave a nested fake filesystem, only the reference count is decreased and nothing is reverted.

 There are some situations where that may happen, probably without you noticing: